High School Record Keeping

 them.

-overall academic picture of your student.
-It contains the cumulative
+profile is the overall academic picture of your student.

-on the transcripts, the number of credit hours earned, GPA,
+documents: the number of credit hours earned, GPA, footnotes

-footnotes about where classes were taken if you used resources
+about where classes were taken if you used resources external

-external to your homeshool, the standards you used to measure
+to your homeshool, the standards you used to measure your student's

 Course